-COS event notification has the following characteristics:
+COS event notification has the following features:

-- Async processing: Sending notifications does not affect normal COS operations.
+- Async processing: sending notifications does not affect normal COS operations.

-- Notification targets: Notifications can only be sent to SCF functions in the same region.
+- Notification targets: notifications can only be sent to SCF functions in the same region.

-||All upload events mentioned below can trigger the function|
+||All upload events mentioned below

-|cos: ObjectCreated:Copy||The function will be triggered when a file is created using the Put Object - Copy API
+||An object is created using the Put Object - Copy API

-||All deletion events mentioned below can trigger the function|
+||All deletion events mentioned below

-|cos: ObjectRemove:Delete||The function will be triggered when an object in a bucket for which versioning is not enabled is deleted using the Delete Object API, or an object with a specified version is deleted using `versionid`|
+||An object is deleted from an unversioned bucket using the Delete Object API, or an object with a specified version is deleted by specifying versionid

 How to Use COS Event Notification